A Guide for Parents/Guardians and Students

 - Arrange a phone appointment or in-person meeting so that your concerns can be heard without distraction (emailing to arrange a date and time works well).

 - Organize your thoughts before the meeting.
-The BCCPAC Meeting Survival and Problem-Solving guides are provided by DPAC for your consideration.

 - Keep focused on the issue.
 Remember, we are all here to ensure the success of your child.